ExpressionEngine/ExpressionEngine-User-Guide/source/cp/settings/captcha.rst

   /home/example.com/public_html/images/captchas/

 If you do not know what to use for your full server path, contact your Host or server admin.
-Remember that this upload folder must be set to 777 permissions (or otherwise be "writable").
+Remember that this upload folder must be writable.
+See :doc:`/troubleshooting/general/file_permissions` for details.